 The circulation of more transmissible recent variants of the SARS-CoV-2 virus has led to surges in COVID-19 cases.
 The majority of COVID-19 hospitalizations and deaths are occurring in unvaccinated individuals.
 The emergence of the Omicron variant further demonstrates the importance of vaccination, boosters, and other prevention efforts, including testing and masking, to protect patients, staff, and the community from COVID-19.

-CDPH recommends that GACHs and APHs offer COVID-19 vaccine to eligible individuals prior to discharge from hospital admission, 24-hour observation, or emergency department, including those at highest risk of morbidity and mortality from COVID-19 such as:
+To reduce the spread of COVID-19, CDPH recommends that prior to discharge from the hospital, 24-hour observation, or emergency department, GACHs and APHs offer COVID-19 vaccinations, including booster doses, to eligible patients, especially those at highest risk of morbidity and mortality from COVID-19, such as:

-- Patient being discharged to congregate care or residential settings, including: post-acute medical facilities, skilled nursing facilities, residential care facilities for the elderly, correctional facilities, behavioral health facilities, and homeless shelters
+- Patients being discharged to congregate care or residential settings, such as: post-acute medical facilities, skilled nursing facilities, residential care facilities for the elderly, correctional facilities, behavioral health facilities, and homeless shelters

 Acting Deputy Director